13 Silent Signs of Gastritis

 You use a lot of anti-inflammatory drugs

-Advil can ease pain in a hurry, but it can also be hard on your tummy.
-Used excessively, nonsteroidal anti-inflammatory drugs (NSAIDs) such as Motrin and Advil (both of which contain ibuprofen) and Aleve (active ingredient: naproxen) can, ironically, inflame the stomach lining and lead to gastritis, warns Dr. Bhatia.
-A recent study revealed that NSAIDs can even cause peptic ulcers, which are open sores that form in both the internal part of the stomach lining and the upper portion of the small intestine.
+Some pain meds can ease pain in a hurry, but they also can be hard on your tummy.
+Used excessively, nonsteroidal anti-inflammatory drugs (NSAIDs) such as Motrin and Advil (both of which contain ibuprofen) and Aleve (active ingredient: naproxen) can, ironically, inflame the stomach lining and lead to gastritis, says Dr. Bhatia.
+A study published in Australian Prescriber found that NSAIDs can even cause peptic ulcers, which are open sores that form in both the internal part of the stomach lining and the upper portion of the small intestine.
 Know the 10 signs of an ulcer you should never ignore.

 You smoke cigarettes

-You know smoking is bad, but did you know the CDC has found that more than 16 million Americans suffer from a smoking-related disease?
-According to Dr. Bhatia, smoking increases the likelihood of developing gastritis because of the multiple ways it damages your stomach lining.
-Smoking can reduce the production of the protective mucus in the stomach.
-A nicotine habit also seems to boost the production of pepsin, a stomach enzyme that breaks down protein—and that can also lead to stomach inflammation.
-"Smoking can also slow the blood supply to the stomach lining and reduce healing from inflammation or ulcers," says Dr. Bhatia.
+Everybody knows smoking is bad.
+Just how bad is it?
+More than 16 million Americans have a smoking-related disease, according to the Centers for Disease Control and Prevention (CDC).
+Smoking tobacco increases the likelihood of developing gastritis because of the multiple ways it damages your stomach lining, says Dr. Bhatia.
+It can reduce the production of the protective mucus in the stomach.
+A nicotine habit also seems to boost the production of pepsin, a stomach enzyme that breaks down protein—and that also can lead to stomach inflammation.
+“Smoking can also slow the blood supply to the stomach lining and reduce healing from inflammation or ulcers,” says Dr. Bhatia.
+Need help getting started?
+Here are the 22 best ways to quit smoking.

 You have anemia

-Dr. Bhatia says that people who are over 40 and have symptoms of indigestion and anemia, such as fatigue, should see a gastroenterologist to get an upper-gastrointestinal endoscopy done.
-The anemia may be caused by erosive gastritis, a rare type that causes ulcers to develop amid the stomach lining and can lead to chronic bleeding in the stomach (more on this next); the blood loss from stomach damage could be the source of your anemia.
-Check out other medical reasons you're tired all the time.
+People over 40 who have symptoms of indigestion and anemia, such as fatigue, should see a gastroenterologist about getting an upper-gastrointestinal endoscopy done, says Dr. Bhatia.
+The anemia may be caused by erosive gastritis, a rare type of gastritis that causes ulcers to develop in the stomach lining and can lead to bleeding; the blood loss from stomach damage could be the source of your anemia.
+Other symptoms of erosive gastritis include nausea and vomiting, decreased appetite, weakness, and a burning feeling in the stomach.

 You’re experiencing intestinal bleeding

-The key indicator of intestinal bleeding is blood in your stool—or vomit.
+The key indicators of intestinal bleeding are blood in your stool or vomit.
 Other, less obvious symptoms may include stomach cramps, shortness of breath, and weakness.
-Either way, the cause could be erosive gastritis.
+Whatever the symptom, the cause could be gastritis or, specifically, ulcers resulting from gastritis.
+Other reasons for bleeding include tumors (both benign and cancerous), colitis, polyps in your colon, diverticular disease, hemorrhoids, and ulcers.
 If you see evidence of blood, Dr. Bhatia recommends getting an endoscopy immediately.
-Now read about the 21 health secrets your gut could be trying to tell you.